EYHN/hexo-helper-live2d/README.md

   verticalOffset: -20 # The offset of the bottom. default: -20
   className: live2d # The class name of the element. default: live2d
   id: live2dcanvas # The ID of the live2d element. default: live2dcanvas
+  deviceJsSource: local # The source of the current-device script. default: local
 ```

 > To use settings in Chinese, please have a look at Chinese document.